csu-climate/directory/README.md

-# Website for the ACT-CMS Portal
+# Website for the CSU-Climate Directory Portal

-You can see the portal [here](http://act-cms.molssi.org/portal/)!
+You can see the portal [here](http://csu-climate.github.io/directory/)!